When a counselor meets with a client, who sets the agenda? What are the goals of the meeting? Who gets to decide what topics are discussed?

 Some clients who share their counselor’s faith may ask their counselor to work with them to help them conform their identity, sexuality, and sense of self to their religious beliefs.
 For example, Pamela has worked directly with clients who have asked her to help them reduce unwanted attraction to members of the same sex or to become more comfortable with their sex in accordance with their goals.

-But two ordinances in Kansas City and Jackson County are threatening the ability of these counselors to help their clients.
+But three ordinances in Kansas City and Jackson County threaten the ability of these counselors to help their clients.

 Ordinances violate counselors’ First Amendment rights

-In 2019, Kansas City passed an ordinance that requires counselors to provide same-sex marital and relationship counseling contrary to their religious beliefs if they offer relationship counseling.
-It also requires that counselors provide counseling that encourages clients to speak, act, and identify contrary to their sex, and further requires the counselors to refer to the clients using their self-selected pronouns, even when inconsistent with their sex.
+Kansas City also passed a public accommodation ordinance that requires counselors to provide same-sex marital and relationship counseling contrary to their religious beliefs if they offer relationship counseling consistent with their faith.
+It also requires that counselors provide counseling that encourages clients to speak, act, and identify contrary to their sex and further requires the counselors to refer to the clients using their self-selected pronouns, even when inconsistent with their sex.

-ADF attorneys filed a lawsuit challenging the two unconstitutional ordinances on behalf of Wyatt and Pamela.
-Missouri Attorney General Andrew Bailey also joined the suit as a co-plaintiff to protect the freedoms of Missourians affected by these ordinances.
+ADF attorneys filed a lawsuit challenging the two ordinances on behalf of Wyatt and Pamela.
+Then-Missouri Attorney General Andrew Bailey also joined the suit as a co-plaintiff to protect the freedoms of Missourians affected by these ordinances.

 Children need to be able to talk about their struggles with people who want to help them, not be pushed toward life-altering drugs and surgeries.
 These ordinances not only violate the First Amendment rights of counselors but also harm children who simply want to become more comfortable with their sex.